-The choice of route on leaving Quebec depends altogether upon the direction in which the visitor is going.
+THE choice of route on leaving Quebec depends altogether upon the direction in which the visitor is going.
 But, if he has come by rail and is returning westward, he is advised by all means to go back by the river to Montreal by the splendid boats of the Richelieu line, which will afford him an opportunity of enjoying the beautiful scenery of the St. Lawrence above Quebec, besides many points of historic interest on its banks that would be otherwise missed.
-If he has come to Quebec by the river, then he is recommended to return westward by the Grand Trunk Railway, on the north shore, which will give him connections with the west.
-The Quebec Central Railway is the most direct route to the New England States from Levis, and the Intercolonial Railway affords the most direct outlet to the Maritime Provinces of New Brunswick, Nova Scotia and Prince Edward Island.
-But, by whatever route he goes, he cannot fail to carry away with him the most delightful memories of Quebec, the quaint old city on the St. Lawrence.
+If he has come to Quebec by the river, then he is recommended to return westward by the Grand Trunk Railway, which will also take him southwards from Richmond and enable him to see another new section of the country and its manifold beauties, or the Canadian Pacific Railway on the north shore, which will give him connections with The Quebec Central Railway is the most direct route to the New England States from Lévis, and the Intercolonial Railway affords the most direct outlet to the Maritime Provinces of New Brunswick, Nova Scotia and Prince Edward Island. whatever route he goes, he cannot fail to carry away with him the most delightful memories of Quebec, the quaint old city on the St. Lawrence, which